Syed Murtaza Dadahi

 Syed Murtaza Dadahi was born on 26 November 1939 in Village Dadah of Taluka Tando Bago, District Badin, Sindh, Pakistan.
 His was the only son of his father Syed Imamullah Shah.
-He started composing poetry at the age of 14 years under the guidance of senior poet Muhammad Khan Ghani.
+At the age of 14, he began composing poetry under the guidance of the renowned poet Muhammad Khan Ghani.

 His poetry was first published in various newspapers and literary magazines of Sindhi language in the 1960s and 1970s.
 He earned fame owing to his unique way of poetry that was a source of encouragement and solace for the downhearted souls of the society.

-His poetry has been sung by many famous singers including Abida Parveen, Master Muhammad Ibrahim, Dhol Faqir, Rubina Qureshi, Photo Zardari, Fozia Soomro and Sarmad Sindhi etc. He founded Bazem- e - Murtaza, Watayo Faqir Yadgar Committee, Dadahi Adabi Tanzeem and press Club Tando Allahyar.
+His poetry has been sung by many famous singers including Abida Parveen, Master Muhammad Ibrahim, Dhol Faqir, Rubina Qureshi, Photo Zardari, Fozia Soomro and Sarmad Sindhi etc. He founded Bazem- e – Murtaza, Watayo Faqir Yadgar Committee, Dadahi Adabi Tanzeem and press Club Tando Allahyar.

 He penned down following books comprising different genres of his poetry.